I build AI productsfor companies where a bad deploycosts real money.

 You leave with something you can own

-Not just a codebase.
-Decisions and context too (so whoever picks this up in six months knows what they're looking at).
+You get the codebase, the context, and the decisions behind it - so whoever picks this up in six months knows what they're looking at.

 Get in touch